-Natalie Rich is a generative, comedic, gender queer actor splitting time between Chicago and New York City.
+Natalie Rich is a generative, comedic, queer af actor splitting time between Chicago and New York City.

 She was awarded Best Comedic Actress at the Independent Television Festival for her role in The Weekend Detectives, a web series Natalie co-wrote with creative partner Max Reinhardsen.
 The project, dubbed a “stand out series” by Decider, was an Official Selection at the festival.
-Natalie’s comedy pilot Ride or Die was a selection at the same festival, now known as Catalyst Story Institute, in 2021.
+Natalie’s comedy pilot Ride or Die was a selection at the same festival in 2021.
 Max and Nat can also be found around Brooklyn in comedy lineups, in 100 episodes of their public access talk show Max & Natalie LIVE! and on their biweekly podcast Imposter Syndrome.

-She has spent three summers with the New Harmony Project, a small yet powerful writer’s retreat in Indiana, assisting today’s leading playwrights including Jen Silverman, George Brant, Theresa Rebeck and MJ Kaufman.
 Natalie has written numerous short plays for Ugly Rhino, the 24 Hour Plays and Rule of 7x7 (a New York Times favorite for virtual pandemic entertainment).
 She has co-created fully produced original works including the vaudevillian clown romp The Boehner Sisters, a two-hander sketch show by the name of Gimme an F! and several theatrical parodies as a company member of Recent Cutbacks, including Atreyu, Next Day Thrones, KEVIN!!!!!
-(Innovative Theatre Award Nominee) and their most recent experiment, There is No Spoon in 2021.
+(Innovative Theatre Award Nominee), There is No Spoon, and CURRENTLY HOLD ON TO YOUR BUTTS at iO Chicago, May-June 2023.

 photos by Whitney Browne